S-JingTao/Self-SRPE/README.md

-# Categorical-3D_SRPE
+# Self-SRPE
-Diffusion-Driven Self-Supervised Network for Multi-Object 3D Shape Reconstruction and Categorical 6-DoF Pose Estimation
+Diffusion-Driven Self-Supervised Learning for Shape Reconstruction and Pose Estimation
 # Overview
 #### This repository contains the PyTorch implementation of the paper "Diffusion-Driven Self-Supervised Network for Multi-Object 3D Shape Reconstruction and Categorical 6-DoF Pose Estimation". we introduce a novel pretrain-to-reinforce paradigm that contributes to self-supervised categorical 6-DoF pose estimation and 3D shape reconstruction for multiple objects.